web-platform-dx/web-features/packages/web-features/README.md

 If you wish to report browser version numbers, avoid showing version numbers alone.
 Developers and users often do not know whether a version number refers to a very recent or old release.
 If you must show a version number, consider contextualizing that number by showing a release date, a relative date (such as "Released … years ago"), an offset (such as "… releases ago"), or usage statistics relevant to your audience (such as "…% of your visitors in the last 90 days").

+## Schema reference

+This part of the README is incomplete.
+See `data.schema.json` for a canonical reference.

+## `features`

+The `features` object contains data for features.
+Each key is a feature ID string and most of the values are ordinary feature objects with names, descriptions, and other data.
+Some features contain redirects to other features.
+You can distinguish feature objects with value of the `kind` property:

+* `"feature"` — ordinary features
+* `"moved"` — the feature has a redirect to a new key
+* `"split"` — the feature has a redirect to two or more keys

+### Feature objects

+A feature with the `kind` set to `"feature"` is an ordinary feature.
+It has the following properties:

+- `kind` (value: `"feature"`): A type discriminator
+- `name` (type: `string`): A plain-text human-readable name for the feature
+- `description` (type: `string`): A short plain-text description of the feature
+- `description_html` (type: `string`): A short HTML-formatted description of the feature
+- `spec` (type: `string | string[]`): A specification URL or an array of them
+- `status`: Support status data to be documented
+- `group` (optional, type: `string | string[]`): A `groups` key or an array of them
+- `snapshot` (optional, type: `string | string[]`): A `snapshots` key or an array of them
+- `caniuse` (optional, type: `string | string[]`): A caniuse feature ID that corresponds to the current feature, or an array of them.
+  Use it to look up caniuse data from a package like [`caniuse-lite`](https://www.npmjs.com/package/caniuse-lite) or construct a URL to a page on caniuse.com.
+- `compat_features` (optional, type: `string[]`): An array of `@mdn/browser-compat-data` feature key strings.
+- `discouraged`: Deprecation or obsolescence data to be documented

+### Moved objects

+A feature with the `kind` set to `"moved"` is a redirect to another feature.
+It says that this feature ID is actually best represented by the data given by another ID.
+If you’re showing web-features data to developers, then treat this like a 301 redirect and go directly to the feature it points to.

+A moved feature has the following properties:

+- `kind` (value: `"moved"`): A type discriminator
+- `redirect_target` (type: `string`): The ID of a feature (as in `features[redirect_target]`) The ID is guaranteed to be an ordinary, non-redirecting feature.
+  Double redirects and cycles are forbidden.

+### Split objects

+A feature with the `kind` set to `"split"` is a redirect to multiple other features.
+It says that this feature ID is actually best represented by the data given by multiple other features and you (or your users) will have to make a choice about what to do.
+You can think of this kind of feature [like a Wikipedia disambiguation page](https://en.wikipedia.org/wiki/Joker).

+A split feature has the following properties:

+- `kind` (value: `"split"`): A type discriminator
+- `redirect_targets` (type: `string[]`): An array of two or more feature IDs.
+  The IDs are guaranteed to be ordinary, non-redirecting features.
+  Double redirects and cycles are forbidden.